 Founded in France and now with a UK edition, Maddyness is the go-to magazine for entrepreneurs and innovators.

-Having first developed a loyal, engaged of readers, Maddyness recently launched their premium offer, Maddy+, including a one-time- lifetime offer, aimed at their most dedicated readers.
+Having first developed a loyal, engaged community of readers, Maddyness recently launched their premium offer, Maddy+, including a one-time-payment lifetime offer, aimed at their most dedicated readers.

-“Media such as , Wired and via Sifted inspired us with their ability to offer in-depth analysis and exclusive investigations.
-We've also been influenced by SaaS solutions that offer lifetime subscriptions”
+“Media such as The New York Times, Wired and the Financial Times via Sifted inspired us with their ability to offer in-depth analysis and exclusive investigations.
+We’ve also been influenced by SaaS solutions that offer lifetime subscriptions”

 “…to avoid dealing with a mass of lifetime subscribers, which could have resulted in a big influx of immediate cash but more uncertainty over the long term.
 Plus it creates a sense of exclusivity and scarcity, and is also essential to maintaining a privileged relationship with our community.”